Blog

 Diagnosis

-It is possible to diagnose demyelination in a variety of ways.
+Demyelination is diagnosed using a combination of clinical evaluation and specialized tests.
 The medical history and physical examination will frequently reveal whether the brain, spine, optic nerves, or peripheral nerves are involved in the condition being investigated.
 It may take some time to determine the type and cause of demyelination and the specific illness.

 Clinical Examination